Let’s Celebrate - Food Connects Us

 In honor of World Food Day, let's consider how our food choices and how we consume food are integral to our culture and our identity.
 When we learn about what and how people eat, we get to know them at a deeper level.
 For World Food Day let's celebrate how food connects us.

-A year ago I posted this blog for World Food Day and it became one of the year's most popular posts.
+A year ago I posted about this theme for World Food Day and it became one of the year's most popular posts.
 Let's revisit that theme and celebrate how powerfully food connects us.
 As it says in Nutrition for Everyone (2):